rmcanany/SolidEdgeHousekeeper/README.md

 ![CheckDrawings](My%20Project/media/task_check_drawings.png)

 The options are:
-- `Drawing views out of date`: Checks if any drawing views are not up to date.
+- `Drawing views out of date`: Checks if any drawing views, and associated models, are not up to date.
 - `Detached dimensions or annotations`: Checks that dimensions, balloons, callouts, etc. are attached to geometry in the drawing.
 - `Drawing view on background sheet`: Checks background sheets for the presence of drawing views.
 - `Drawing view has Draw In View graphics`: Checks if any drawing view was modified with the Draw In View command.